 Stroll through Shinshoji Temple and Naritasan Park

-The main must-see attraction at Narita is Shinshoji Temple, a massive temple complex, and park that dates back to 940 A.D.
-Its imposing structures and statues are steeped in history drawing worshippers and visitors year-round.
+The main must-see attraction at Narita is Shinshoji Temple, a massive temple complex, and park that dates back to A.D.
+940. Its imposing structures and statues are steeped in history and draw worshippers and visitors year-round.

 The New Year's celebration in Shinshoji Temple